AnhNguyenMaiHoang219/nordea-angular-assignment/README.md

 npm run start
 ```

+Open http://localhost:4200/ with your browser to try out the "nordea-dialog" examples

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.